 Temple jewels are made in 18K gold, with a special ‘formula’ of gold, silver and copper to create what has become their signature warm yellow hue.
 Every piece is marked with the ‘temple’ hallmark of authenticity.

 There are clear parallels in Temple’s work with the Gladstn London brand – fine craftsmanship, imagination and innovation, attention to detail, creativity and, of course, Italian origins.
-Temple loves the Gladstn London Mad Dash - in her signature blue, of course!
+Caring for your leather trolley case - Temple loves the Gladstn London Mad Dash - in her signature blue, of course!
 “It feels like it was made for me” she says, “and is super chic and perfect for all my professional dashing from continent to continent.”

 Magic kingdom.
 Forever the nomad, Temple’s extensive travels in China, Japan, Italy, France and the Maldives and India have inspired her work.
 Several years ago, she realised her dream to visit Bhutan, the tiny Buddhist kingdom nestled in the Himalayas.
 She took with her a travel journal by Jean-Baptiste Tavernier, a 17th century French jeweller and gem dealer